 Yes, dentists can prescribe antibiotics, but they do so carefully and only when necessary.
 Antibiotics can help control serious infections, but they are not a substitute for proper dental care.
 The most effective way to treat an infection is to remove its cause through professional treatment.

 If you experience a toothache, swelling, or any signs of infection, don’t wait for it to worsen.
 A timely visit to your dentist will help you recover quickly and safely.
+If you're also considering improving your smile after treatment, explore our cosmetic dentistry in London and dental bonding services.

 If you are suffering from tooth pain, swelling, or infection, the caring team at ODL Dental Clinic in London is ready to help.
 Our experienced dentists will identify the problem, provide the right treatment, and prescribe antibiotics only when necessary.